 - "Replication" Details: Authors of quantitative papers published in the JOP must address the issue of data availability in Footnote 1 of their paper.
 Authors are expected to indicate both where (online) they will deposit the information necessary to reproduce their numerical results and when that information will be posted.
 Authors should include not only the data used in the analysis but also the syntax files, specialized software and any other information necessary to reproduce the numerical results in the manuscript.
 A statement explaining why the data or other critical materials used in the manuscript cannot be shared, or justifying their embargo for a limited period beyond publication may fulfill this requirement.
 However, we strongly encourage our authors to comply with the spirit of this policy and embrace the scientific norms of professional accountability and openness.

 - A sample of Footnote 1 might read: "Support for this research was provided by National Science Foundation grant xxx-yyy.
-An online appendix with supplementary material for this article is available at www.journals.cambridge.org/jop.
+Appendix A, Supplementary Figure A1, and Supplementary Data.xls containing formal proofs and supplemental analyses are available as part of this article online.
 Data and supporting materials necessary to reproduce the numerical results will be made available at www.wherever.org no later than whenever."

-Acknowledgements: Please note that the Funding/Availability note is different from formal acknowledgements.
-Any "thank yous" you would like published should be placed in a distinct Acknowledgements section immediately preceding the Reference section.
+Acknowledgements: Please note that the Funding/Replication note required in Footnote 1 is different from the formal acknowledgements of other individuals or institutions who have provided non-financial research support.
+Any "thank you's" you would like included in the published article should be placed in a distinct "Acknowledgements" section immediately preceding the Reference section.